dichio/ML_Congitive_Sciences/README.md

 | 5 | `5_Perceptron_MNIST.ipynb` | Perceptron |
 | 6 | `6_Perceptron_OVO_MNIST.ipynb` | Multi-Class Perceptron |
 | 7 | `7_HMM_zebrafish.ipynb` | Hidden Markov Models for Behavioral Analysis |

+The notebooks are designed to be self-contained, with instructions and explanations included.
+They are meant to be used as a starting point for the practical sessions, where you will implement the missing parts and run the analyses.

+These notebooks are partially based on the code developed by the previous teaching assistant, [Jorge Ferndandez de Cossio Diaz](https://sites.google.com/view/jorgefdcd/home).
+### Solutions
+📬 Solutions are not publicly available.
+If you are an instructor and would like access, please get in touch at vito.dichio@psl.eu

 ---